How Long Do Golf Cart Tires Last? (Everything to Know)

 How Often Should You Rotate Golf Cart Tires?

 At a minimum, your cart tires should be rotated once per year.
-If your cart sees a lot of use, or if you drive it on rough terrain, you may want to rotate your tires more frequently.
+If your cart sees a lot of use or drives it on rough terrain, you may want to rotate your tires more frequently.

 Check the golf cart tire tread for signs of wear and tear.
-When you start to notice erosion on your now smooth tires, it’s time for a swap.
+When you notice erosion on your now smooth tires, it’s time for a swap.

-While it’s usually best to diagonally swap your front and back tires, some tires have treads that are specifically designed to face in a certain direction.
+While it’s usually best to diagonally swap your front and back tires, some tires have treads specifically designed to face in a certain direction.

-If you have directional tires, make sure you keep them on the same side of the cart.
+If you have directional tires, keep them on the same side of the cart.

 Is It Hard to Change Golf Cart Tires?